 PPCV121 – Pathophysiology II

 Patients coming to the OR or requiring care in the critical care areas are presenting with increasingly complicated disease states.
-This 10 week course will provide the learner with knowledge of non cardiac pathologies commonly associated with patients requiring a perfusionist’s care.
-It covers co morbidities seen in the cardiac OR such as diabetes mellitus and chronic renal failure, primary pathologies seen with our patients in the critical care areas that require ECMO such as COPD and ARDS, and pulmonary diseases that may require support before lung transplant such as pulmonary fibrosis, cystic fibrosis, or pulmonary hypertension.
+This 10-week course will provide the learner with knowledge of non cardiac pathologies commonly associated with patients requiring a perfusionist’s care.
+It covers comorbidities seen in the cardiac OR such as diabetes mellitus and chronic renal failure, primary pathologies seen with our patients in the critical care areas that require ECMO such as COPD and ARDS, and pulmonary diseases that may require support before lung transplants such as pulmonary fibrosis, cystic fibrosis, or pulmonary hypertension.
 This course is taught in a lecture and case study format.
 In addition, students will investigate and present on a disease state not covered in the course material.

 The Clinical Education period of the CVP program consists of 2 courses, CLCV243: Clinical Practice and CLCV253: Clinical Practice.
 The principle purpose of clinical education is to provide the student with the opportunity to apply their learning to acquire a satisfactory level of clinical competence and to gain confidence through supervised clinical experience.
 The clinical training period is 29 weeks in total, divided into the 2 courses plus an integrated Pediatric rotation.
 The integrated Pediatric rotation may be completed during Phase II or III.
 Students MUST be prepared to relocate to their training sites.
 Locations range across Canada from Nova Scotia to Alberta.
 Students will be granted an opportunity to select their preferred locations but there is no guarantee they will be granted.

 CLCV243 – Clinical Practice Phase I & II